hm-lang/core/proposals/intro.md

 # pointers/references don't exist

-To modify a value that is held by another class instance, e.g., the element of an array, we use the MAR pattern.
+To modify a value that is held by another class instance, e.g., the element of an array, we use the MMR pattern.
 The class instance will pass in the current value (via a move) to a modifying function.
 Whatever value the modifying function returns will be used to replace the value held by the class instance.
-This obviates the need for pointers, and though the explicit usage of the MAR pattern can look clumsy, we can make MAR invisible using some syntactical sugar.
+This obviates the need for pointers, and though the explicit usage of the MMR pattern can look clumsy, we can make MMR invisible using some syntactical sugar.

 ```
 ArrayArray @mut: int__ = [[1,2,3], [5]]